-Challenges like this require P2P fundraising pages that are easily shareable across multiple social media platforms, since many times these campaigns are shared and reshared with many networks.
+Challenges like this require peer-to-peer fundraising pages that are easily shareable across multiple social media platforms, since many times these campaigns are shared and reshared with many networks.

 A staple school fundraiser that children can participate in, Penny Wars, have been around for decades.

-Schools can upgrade this traditional campaign and make it P2P-friendly by turning simple Penny Wars into Classroom Wars!
+Schools can upgrade this traditional campaign and make it peer-to-peer-friendly by turning simple Penny Wars into Classroom Wars!